MicrosoftDocs/win32/desktop-src/SecAuthZ/operations-and-tasks.md

 ---
-Description: An operation is a low-level computer action. ms.assetid: d75bc507-3502-417c-af05-cbff807a5778
+description: An operation is a low-level computer action. ms.assetid: d75bc507-3502-417c-af05-cbff807a5778
 title: Operations and Tasks
 ms.topic: article